-All waterworks serving less than 5000 persons are required to submit water samples for SE's Chemical Health category once every two (2) years.
+All waterworks serving less than 5000 persons are required to submit water samples for Chemical Health category once every two (2) years.
 The Chemical Health category includes analysis for arsenic, barium, boron, cadmium, chromium, fluoride, lead, nitrate, selenium and uranium.

-The last sample for Chemical Health analysis was required in 2006 and was submitted in September 2006.
-Sample results indicated that there were no exceedences to provincial drinking water quality standards.
+The Whitespruce Permit to Operate was issued in 2008, the next sample for Chemical Health analysis is required in 2010.
+The last sample results indicated that there were no exceedences to provincial drinking water quality standards.